What Is Depth Psychology? Jung’s Approach to the Unconscious

 The personal unconscious represents everything within the individual’s psyche that is unknown to them.

-One of the distinguishing characteristics of depth psychology is that it suggests multiple levels of the unconscious.
+One of the distinguishing characteristics of depth psychology is its recognition of multiple levels of the unconscious.
 In classic psychoanalysis, there’s just the unconscious, which is mainly at odds with the individual’s conscious identity.

 Jung attempted to describe the collective unconscious, the inner world of the collective psyche filled with universal and impersonal images, symbols, and motifs (archetypes).